dipanwitadash/Applied-AI-miniproject-group8/README.md

 YouTube link: https://www.youtube.com/watch?v=y-r6IXs00oo

-The presentation document in pdf format, is part of GitHub as well.
+The presentation document in pdf format, is part of GitHub as well - D7041E_Miniproject_Group8.pdf

 ## Project Introduction
 Aim of our project is to “forecast air pollution” using LSTM which is type of RNN.